joinpursuit/Netlify-CRA-Cont-Deploy-Guide/README.md

 **IMPORTANT:** With continuous deployment, you only want working code to be on `main`, use branches like `dev` to build and confirm a working app before merging into `main`.

+**IMPORTANT:** Deploy early, deploy often.
+The best time to deploy is right after you run `create-react-app` - the less code you have written, the less work it will take to debug each deployment, in case there is an issue.

 ## Netlify Settings

 Log onto Netlify and go to `Team Overview`, select `New site from Git`